cockroachdb/docs/cockroachcloud/upgrade-to-v20.2.md

 In a multi-node cluster, the upgrade happens without interrupting the cluster's overall health and availability.
 One node is stopped and restarted with the new version, then the next, and so on, with a few minutes pause between each.
 In total, this "rolling upgrade" approach takes approximately 4-5 minutes per node and is possible due to CockroachDB's [multi-active availability](../v20.2/multi-active-availability.html) design.

 Approximately 72 hours after all nodes are running v20.2, the upgrade will be automatically finalized.
 This enables certain [features and performance improvements introduced in v20.2](#respect-temporary-limitations).
-Finalization also removes the ability to roll back to v20.1, so it's important to monitor your application during this 72-hour window and, if you see unexpected behavior, trigger a rollback from the CockroachCloud Console.
+Finalization also removes the ability to roll back to v20.1, so it's important to monitor your application during this 72-hour window and, if you see unexpected behavior, trigger a rollback from the {{ site.data.products.db }} Console.

 </section>
 <section class="filter-content" markdown="1" data-scope="single-node">

 When you start the upgrade, the cluster will be unavailable for a few minutes while the node is stopped and restarted with v20.2.

 Approximately 72 hours after the node has been restarted, the upgrade will be automatically finalized.
 This enables certain [features and performance improvements introduced in v20.2](#respect-temporary-limitations).
-Finalization also removes the ability to roll back to v20.1, so it's important to monitor your application during this 72-hour window and, if you see unexpected behavior, trigger a rollback from the CockroachCloud Console.
+Finalization also removes the ability to roll back to v20.1, so it's important to monitor your application during this 72-hour window and, if you see unexpected behavior, trigger a rollback from the {{ site.data.products.db }} Console.

 </section>